Modi defends farm reforms as protests grow

 Farmers have demanded the repeal of the laws, which they say invite corporate domination of food production.
 So far, the protesters have mainly come from northern Indian states.
 But on Friday a union in the central state of Maharashtra said thousands of members would join the protesters.

 Union leaders say they will take the action into the new year, and have set up tent cities for protesters to counter the freezing cold.
-They have threatened to cripple the capital with a huge rally involving tractors on January 26.
+They have threatened to cripple the capital with a huge rally involving tractors on January 26, when British Prime Minister Boris Johnson is to be a special guest at the annual Republic Day celebrations.

+Modi said in a video speech to one farmers’ group that opposition parties had exploited the protests, despite having supported the rural reforms.
+The government’s rivals were “spreading lies for their own political gain.
+They are using the farmers’ shoulders to fire their guns”, he said.

+Claims that minimum prices would be ended were just part of the “lies and conspiracy”.
+“I just want to make the farmers’ lives easier,” Modi said.
+Agriculture employs about 70 per cent of India’s 1.3 billion people and accounts for 15 per cent of its $2.7 trillion economy.